wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/manage-solutions-power-automate/includes/3-edit-solution-aware-flow.md

 The only way to edit a solution-aware flow is by going to **Solutions**, selecting your solution, and then selecting the flow to edit.
-Solution-aware flows don’t show up in your **My flows** list.
+Solution-aware flows don't show up in your **My flows** list.

 In this example, you will edit the flow that you previously created by changing the text in the body of the **Send an email** step.